 While Europe united to crush Communism, the Allies imposed the Treaty of Versailles on Germany.
 The effects of this Treaty were to: restrict Germany's ability to wage war; force Germany to pay huge reparations for the War; surrender German territory to France, Belgium, and Poland; make Danzig a free city; and create plebiscite zones with Denmark and Poland (where the local people would later vote for which country they would belong to).

 29 Apr 1919 Italian occupation of Adalia▲

-After a number of temporary landings starting on 28 March 1919, Italian troops disembark at Antalya (which was called Adalia at the time), southwest Anatolia, occupying Fethiye, Marmaris, and Bodrum soon after.
-The occupation is generally peaceful, with the Italians portraying themselves as pro-Turkish and avoiding conflict with the locals.
+After a number of temporary landings starting on 28 March 1919, Italian troops disembarked at Antalya (which was called Adalia at the time), southwest Anatolia, in April, occupying Fethiye, Marmaris, and Bodrum soon after.
+The occupation was generally peaceful, with the Italians portraying themselves as pro-Turkish and avoiding conflict with the locals.

 1–3 May 1919 German army retakes Munich▲